krahets/hello-algo/en/docs/chapter_sorting/merge_sort.md

 As shown in the figure below, the "divide phase" recursively splits the array from the midpoint into two sub-arrays from top to bottom.

 1. Calculate the midpoint `mid`, recursively divide the left sub-array (interval `[left, mid]`) and the right sub-array (interval `[mid + 1, right]`).
-2. Continue with step `1.` recursively until the sub-array interval length is 1 to stop.
+2. Continue with step `1.` recursively until sub-array length becomes 1, then stops.

-The "merge phase" combines the left and right sub-arrays into a single ordered array from bottom to top.
-Note that merging starts with sub-arrays of length 1, and each sub-array is ordered during the merge phase.
+The "merge phase" combines the left and right sub-arrays into a sorted array from bottom to top.
+It is important to note that, merging starts with sub-arrays of length 1, and each sub-array is sorted during the merge phase.

 === "<1>"
     ![Merge sort process](merge_sort.assets/merge_sort_step1.png)